People seem to freak out at the mention of WordPress.

 There is however, two completely different meanings to the word WordPress.

-There’s WordPress.org, a “do it yourself” service the WordPress offers and kinda works like most other blogging platforms (like tumblr or whatever is cool these days) but you pay for them to manage your service.
+There’s WordPress.com, a “do it yourself” service the WordPress offers and kinda works like most other blogging platforms (like tumblr or whatever is cool these days) but you pay for them to manage your service.

 Which is better?